Universal access to education

 As universal access continues to be incorporated into the U.S. education system, professors and instructors at the college level are required (in some instances by law) to rethink methods of facilitating universal access in their classrooms.
 Universal access to college education may involve the provision of a variety of different assessment methods of learning and retention.
 For example, in order to determine how much of the material was learned, a professor may enlist multiple methods of assessment.
 Methods of assessment may include a comprehensive exam, unit exams, portfolios, research papers, literature reviews, an oral exam or homework assignments.
 Providing a variety of ways to assess the extent of learning and retention will help identify the gaps in universal access and may also elucidate the ways to improve universal access.

-According to UNESCO.org, women, (and then children) comprises a major bulk of the category of people in the society who lack access to quality education with the staggering record of 131.7 million children who have dropped out of school or who didn't have a chance of starting school in the first place at all.
+As part of the United Nations Convention on the Rights of the Child, Universal Education for All (EFA) children were adopted according to the United Nations in 1989.
+The limitation of education existed for students living with disabilities despite international declarations.